Mobile App Attribution 101: A Comprehensive Guide

 We have for you a few big names in the world of mobile attribution:

-These SDKs offer various functions and features for app owners, including affordability, easy-to-use dashboards, connectivity to your BI tools, in-app analyses (both quantitative and qualitative), cohort analysis, reliable third-party integrations, user session recording in the form of reports and touch-based heat-maps, cross-device tracking, and even fraud prevention.
+In addition to affordability, easy-to-use dashboards, connectivity to your BI tools, in-app analyses (both qualitative and quantitative), cohort analysis, reliable third-party integrations, user session recordings as heat maps and reports, cross-device tracking, and fraud prevention are some of the features and functions of these SDKs.

 A Quick Recap